 The cost of data processing depends on the following factors:

 - The type of processed data;

 - Turn around time to complete the processing of data and get the required result;

 - The accuracy of the data;

 - Workforce working on data processing.

-The stakeholders or the management looking into the data processing must consider the budget and the expenses.
-Compressing the data reduces its size and thus the data occupy less disk space.
-With a proper planning of the costs and expenses, the firm could earn well with the data processing.
+The stakeholders or the management looking into data processing must consider the budget and the expenses.
+Compressing the data reduces its size and thus the data occupies less disk space.
+With proper planning of the costs and expenses, the firm could earn well with the data processing service.

-To the conclusion of the article, the above-stated points are the biggest challenges that a data processing firm would face.
+To conclude, the above-stated points are the biggest challenges that a data processing firm would face.
 Data processing will become more sophisticated once these challenges are hammered out.
 There is also a need for a highly skilled and motivated workforce to extract out the best result.